Best Cyber Monday mesh router deals

 Netgear Orbi WiFi 6 (RBK852): was $699 now $649 @ Amazon

 Get the latest and fastest version of our favorite mesh Wi-Fi system with the new Wi-Fi 6 Netgear Orbi (RBK852), a 2-pack of connected routers that blanket your home with strong signal and built-in security.
-Amazon's got it for $50 off the regular price.View Deal
+Amazon's got it for $50 off.View Deal

 Orbi Voice Smart Speaker: was $179 now $99 @ B&H Photo